rsdoiel/antenna/science_and_technology.md

 ---

-## Google's got a hot cloud security startup, a new unified platform — and its eye on Microsoft's $20B+ security biz
+## Google's got a hot cloud infosec startup, a new unified platform — and its eye on Microsoft's $20B+ security biz

 date: 2025-04-09, updated: 2025-04-09, from: The Register (UK I.T.
 News)

-<h4>Chocolate Factory doubles down on enterprise security at Cloud Next</h4> <p>Google will today reveal a new unified security platform that analysts think can help it battle Microsoft for a bigger chunk of the enterprise infosec market.…</p>
+<h4>How Chocolate Factory hopes to double down on enterprise-sec</h4> <p><strong>Cloud Next</strong>  Google will today reveal a new unified security platform that analysts think can help it battle Microsoft for a bigger chunk of the enterprise infosec market.…</p>

 <br>